music-notation-swift/music-notation/README.md

 - [MusicNotationKit](https://github.com/drumnkyle/music-notation-kit)

 `music-notation` and the add-on packages are first and foremost designed as Swift Package Manager packages and as such will not provide Xcode projects.
+A notable exception is [music-notation-import](https://github.com/music-notation-swift/music-notation-import) which is a macOS command line utility to parse various other formats and convert them into `music-notation` data structures.

 ## Contributing